Jason Reynolds: Early life, education and influences

-third album, Black Reign, to start writing poetry.
-Outside of her rap, few literary works spoke to his experience of urban life growing up as a black child and then teenager in the 1980s and 1990s, and he didn't start reading books until he was 17.
-In the meantime, Tupac and Biggie also formed major influences.
+third album, Black Reign.
+Queen Latifah and other rappers, like Tupac and Biggie, influenced him and resonated with his childhood experiences in the 1980s and 1990s; he didn't start reading books until he was 17.

 One of Reynolds's earliest poems dealt with his grandmother's death in 1994 when he was 10.
 He wrote a few lines in an effort to console his mother, who printed the poem on the program for the funeral, and after that Reynolds wrote poems as each of his grandmother's siblings passed.
-Moved by these experiences of "the power of language", he continued to pursue poetry through high school, graduating from Bishop McNamara High School in 2000, and college, even as he received poor grades and discouragement from professors in his English courses at the University of Maryland (he ultimately graduated with a BA in English.)
+Moved by these experiences of "the power of language", he continued to pursue poetry through high school, graduating from Bishop McNamara High School in 2000, and college, even after receiving lackluster grades and being discouraged by English professors at the University of Maryland.
+Nonetheless, he graduated with a BA in English.

-While an undergraduate, Reynolds met collaborator Jason Griffin, who became his roommate.
-Reynolds was also introduced to spoken word in this period and began performing, including eventually solo shows, and in 2001, his first book came out, a poetry collection called Let Me Speak.
+While an undergraduate, Reynolds began to collaborate with Jason Griffin, who became his roommate, and first heard spoken word and began performing, including eventually solo shows, and published his first book in 2001, a poetry collection called Let Me Speak.

-During college, Reynolds also worked at a DC bookstore chain called Karibu Books, which specialized in African-American literature.
+As a college student, Reynolds also worked at a DC bookstore chain called Karibu Books, which specialized in African-American literature.
 At Karibu he encountered prose that resonated with him for the first time, such as Richard Wright's novel Black Boy.
-Enthralled with Wright's novel from the first page, Reynolds next began making his way through the great works of African-American literature on the store's shelves, reading James Baldwin, Zora Neale Hurston, and Toni Morrison.
-While at Karibu he also encountered street fiction, also known as urban fiction, which is a literary genre Reynolds compares to rap's capacity for being "raw and honest.
+Enthralled with Wright's novel from the first page, Reynolds next began making his way through the great works of African-American literature that he found on the store's shelves, reading James Baldwin, Zora Neale Hurston, and Toni Morrison.
+At Karibu Books, he encountered street fiction, also known as urban fiction, which is a literary genre Reynolds compares to rap's capacity for being "raw and honest.
 For some kids, this was their life."